Skip to content

 from smplkit import SmplClient

-with SmplClient(environment="production", service="my-service") as client:
+with SmplClient(environment="production", service="user-service") as client:

-cfg = client.config.get("user-service")
+cfg = client.config.bind("user-service", UserServiceConfig())

 def on_change(event):